List of vans

-This page lists vans currently in production (as of 2013) as well as past models.
-Unlike a pickup truck, The list includes minivans, passenger vans and cargo vans.
+This page lists vans currently in production (as of 2013), as well as past models.
+The list includes minivans, passenger vans, and cargo vans.

 Note: Many of the vehicles (both current and past) are related to other vehicles in the list.
-A vehicle listed as a 'past model' may still be in production in an updated form under a different name, it may be listed under that name in the 'currently in production' section.
-Also, some vehicles are sold under different marques in different geographical locations, therefore some vehicles may be listed more than once but usually link to the same page.
+A vehicle listed as a 'past model' may still be in production in an updated form under a different name; it may be listed under that name in the 'currently in production' section.
+Also, some vehicles are sold under different marques in different geographical locations; therefore, some vehicles may be listed more than once but usually link to the same page.
+Example: the Dacia Lodgy is known as the Nissan Lodgy in the Philippines.
 Different states may also classify vehicles differently.
 What may be considered a van in one state, may not in another state.
-Example; The Dacia Lodgy is known as the Nissan Lodgy in the Philippines.